brendt/responsive-images/README.md

 - `sourcePath`: the path to load image source files.
 Defaults to `./`.
 - `publicPath`: the path to render image files.
 Defaults to `./`.
 - `enableCache`: enable or disable image caching.
 Enabling the cache wont' override existing images.
 Defaults to `false`.
 - `stepModifier`: a percentage (between 0 and 1) which is used to create different image sizes.
-In case of the `width` scaler, the lower this modifier, the more image variations will be rendered.
+The higher this modifier, the more image variations will be rendered.
+Defaults to `0.8`.
-In case of the `filesize` scaler, it will be the opposite, defaults to `0.5`.
 - `minFileSize`: the minimum image filesize in bytes.
 Defaults to `10000`B (10KB).
 - `minWidth`: the minimum image size in pixels.
 No images with size smaller than this number will be rendered.
 Defaults to `300` pixels.
 - `scaler`: which scaler algorithm to use.
 Defaults to `filesize`.
 Possible options are `filesize` or `width`.